 Airports, aviation, and aviation-related industries play a significant role in the economic success of Wisconsin communities.
 Commercial air passenger service and light freight service is available at the General Mitchell International Airport located approximately 20 miles from Yorkville in Milwaukee (MKE).
+The Kenosha Regional Airport (ENW) is approximately 10 miles from Yorkville and primarily offers general and corporate aviation, however it is a designated reliever airport for corporate, freight and general aviation activity for the Milwaukee/Chicago corridor.
+Kenosha Regional is currently home to more than 270 based aircraft, more than any other airport in Wisconsin.
 Other nearby municipalities with airports include East Troy Municipal (57C) and Racine Municipal (RAC).

-4.2.8 Trucking
+4.2.8 | Trucking